proycon/folia/docs/index.rst

 .. [vanGompel2014] Maarten van Gompel & Martin Reynaert (2014).
 FoLiA: A practical XML format for linguistic annotation - a descriptive and comparative study; Computational Linguistics in the Netherlands Journal; 3:63-81; 2013.

-Table of Contents
+Annotation Types
 ---------------------------

 FoLiA defines various XML elements to represent document structure and various annotations, we can divide these XML elements into several generic annotation groups.
-Below are the groups and underlying annotation types:

-.. foliaspec:toc
-(ToC goes here)

 In each of these categories, FoLiA defines specific elements for specific annotation types.
 This is a deliberate limit on the extensibility of FoLiA in favour of specificity; i.e. you can't just add your own annotation type.
 If a particular annotation type is not properly accommodated yet, contact the FoLiA developers and we will see how we can extend FoLiA.

 For good measure, we again emphasise that this is a limitation on annotation types only, not on the vocabulary the annotation types make use of, which is deliberately seperated from the FoLiA standard itself.
 The next section will elaborate on this.

+Below are the categories and underlying annotation types, you can click each for exhaustive information (but please finish this introductory chapter first):

+.. foliaspec:toc
+(ToC goes here)

 Vocabulary sets
 ------------------